 Skinny Gene Project

 The Skinny Gene Project is a nonprofit dedicated to preventing type 2 diabetes.
 They educate people and families that are at risk and empower them with personalized nutrition counseling, accountability, and support to prevent the progression of prediabetes into full-blown type 2 diabetes.
-Skinny Gene Project is one of a small handful of providers in the country fully recognized by the Centers for Disease Control and Prevention (CDC) to provide Diabetes Prevention Programs and get reimbursed by Medicare, Medi-Cal, and commercial health insurance plans.
+Skinny Gene Project is one of a small handful of providers in the country fully recognized by the Centers for Disease Control and Prevention (CDC) to provide Diabetes Prevention Programs (DPP) and get reimbursed by Medicare, Medi-Cal, and commercial health insurance plans.

 Founder and Executive Director Marlayna Bollinger started the work that would become the Skinny Gene Project in 2002 when she tragically lost her aunt to type 2 diabetes.
 That same year, the American Diabetes Association recognized conditions that put people at higher risk for developing type 2 diabetes and coined the term “prediabetes.”
 Most people with prediabetes are unaware that they have this condition, potentially missing the opportunity to change their lifestyles and prevent the development of type 2 diabetes.